ND Filters for Autel EVO Nano by FORFOCUS

 Disclosure: I received this ForFocus filter kit as part of a product review collaboration with RCGoing.
 Although the filters were offered for free, all the opinions in this review remain my own!

 The filters come in a solid plastic case sitting in a soft foam angled upwards to ensure the lenses do not touch anything and they won’t move around while in transport.
-The case is small enough that it can fit in a drone backpack or even in your pocket.
-Each filter is labeled so you’d know which one you want to remove.
-The manufacturer also includes in the box a cleaning wipe for maintenance.
+The case is small enough to fit in a drone backpack or even in your pocket.
+Each filter is labeled so you know which one you want to remove.
+The manufacturer also includes a cleaning wipe for maintenance in the box.

 Unboxing

-When I tried to remove one filter I bend it.
-Being made from some thin aluminum alloy it deforms easily.
-The filters have a circular shape and the mounting part is attached to the filter frame using two tiny screws.
+When I tried to remove one filter, I bent it.
+Being made from some thin aluminum alloy, it deforms easily.
+The filters have a circular shape, and the mounting part is attached to the filter frame using two tiny screws.

 Design